-Armitage Pet Products Limited is the largest manufacturer and distributor of pet products and accessories in Europe, with over 200 years of expertise and many leading brands in our portfolio.
-Armitage Pet Products Limited is headquartered in Nottingham, UK and sells its products throughout the UK and internationally.
+Armitage Pet Products Limited is a distributor of pet products and accessories in the UK, Europe and the rest of the world.
+With over 200 years of expertise and many leading brands in our portfolio.
+Armitage Pet Products Limited is headquartered in Nottingham, UK.

 Armitage Pet Care has over 2,000 products, controlled by a sophisticated stock control system and a rapid distribution network servicing all parts of the globe.

 Number of Employees

 Armitage stay ahead of the competition by launching new and innovative products, based on extensive market research with pet owners.
 These products are branded consistently throughout, making them eye catching and encouraging brand loyalty.